paretoman/votekit/tutorial/optionsBag.md

 - The optionsBag contains many options, including for sampling, geography, sequences, polling, and elections.

-The electionOptions are options inside the election such as socialChoiceMethod.
-There are two sub categories:
-  - The castOptions are options for the vote caster.
-  - The socialChoiceOptions are options for the social choice function.

 - Parent Page: [Sim](sim.md)

 ## ElectionOptions